 When the 200e was first announced, owners of existing Series 200 systems speculated that the two systems would be completely inter-compatible, allowing you to run 200 and 200e modules in the same cases, and off the same power supplies.
 However, that has proved not to be the case.
 While the depth of the boats is just sufficient to house the deepest of the 200e's modules, some of the earlier 200-series modules are too deep to fit.

-There are 16 modules installed in the review instrument (see the detailed picture over the page) but their functions are not always obvious, because Buchla (as on many of his products) describes modules and functions with rather obscure, non-standard names.
+There are 16 modules installed in the review instrument [see the zoomable picture above] but their functions are not always obvious, because Buchla (as on many of his products) describes modules and functions with rather obscure, non-standard names.
 But the overriding impression is one of density.
 There are more knobs, buttons, sockets, LEDs and screens per square inch than on anything else I can recall.
 This makes the 200e incredibly rich in features, and has an attractive side-effect: it lights up like the Oxford Street decorations at Christmas.
 Mind you, I would have thought that, on an instrument costing this much, it would have been reasonable to ensure that all the modules lined up perfectly with nicely finished edges, and that it would be finished with solid wood end cheeks (and nicely polished ones, at that) rather than cheaply stained nine-ply.
 But nine-ply it is.
-And don't get me started about the cheap plastic clips that hold the 200e closed for transportation (see picture, below right).
+And don't get me started about the cheap plastic clips that hold the 200e closed for transportation (see photo below).

 My concerns about the build quality do not end with the cosmetics.
 The pots wobble to an alarming degree, and while I accept that there are 30-year-old Buchlas still working out there, I admit to concerns about the reliability and longevity of the 200e's controls.